Jiangling Road station

 Jiangling Road (江陵路) is a station on Line 1 and Line 6 of the Hangzhou Metro in China.
 It was opened in November 2012, together with the rest of the stations on Line 1.
 The Line 6 part of the station was opened in December 2020.
-It is located in the Binjiang District of Hangzhou.
+It is located in the Binjiang District of Hangzhou, the capital city of Zhejiang province.

+Station layout

+Jiangling Road station has three levels: a concourse, and separate levels for lines 1 and 6.
+Basement 2 is for line 1, and basement 3 is for line 6.
+Each of these consists of an island platform with two tracks.